zokahn/r630-iscsi-switchbot/docs/GITHUB_ACTIONS_USAGE.md

 1. **Workflow Logs**: Examine the workflow logs in GitHub Actions for error messages
 2. **Secret Values**: Verify that all secrets are correctly set up
 3. **TrueNAS Connectivity**: Ensure the TrueNAS server is accessible from GitHub Actions runners
-4. **SSH Key Permissions**: Verify the SSH key has proper permissions on TrueNAS
+4. **API Key Permissions**: Verify the API key has proper permissions on TrueNAS
+5. **API Endpoints**: Confirm the TrueNAS API is available on the expected port (typically 444)

 If you need to debug the workflow locally, you can use the following approach: